Neubrandenburg: History

+Under Nazism, an airbase was built at nearby Trollenhagen and a facility for torpedo trials was established in Lake Tollense.
+The city's rural situation far from any borders shielded it from air attacks for some time.
 During the Second World War, two German prisoner-of-war camps for Allied POWs of various nationalities were located in Fünfeichen within the city limits: the large Stalag II-A and the adjacent Oflag II-E/67 for officers.
-The town was also the location of a forced labour camp for Sinti and Romani people.
-In 1945, few days before the end of the Second World War, 80% of the old town was burned down by the Red Army in a great fire, and about 600 people committed suicide as a result.
-Since then, most buildings of historical relevance have been rebuilt.
-After the war, from 1945 to 1948, the special NKVD-camp Nr.
-9 was operated at the site of the former Stalag II-A.
+The same site was operated from 1945 to 1948 as special NKVD-camp Nr.
+9. The town was also the location of a forced labour camp for Sinti and Romani people.
+In 1945, a few days before the end of the Second World War, 80% of the old town was burned down by the Red Army in a great fire that destroyed, inter alia, City Hall (incl. most of the Municipal Archives), the Grand Ducal Palace (incl. the Municipal Arts Collections) and St. Mary's Church.
+About 600 people committed suicide in fear of or as a result of the Soviet advance.